Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 Now that we have our GPO with all the restrictions added, it's time to apply it.

-The best method is to apply it at the *Accounting\Employee* OU so **any** accounting employee will inherit this GPO and its restrictions, including Bob.
+The best method is to apply it at the *Accounting\Employees* OU so **any** accounting employee will inherit this GPO and its restrictions, including Bob.

 Much better than applying it to 50 different employees one at a time!